QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/glossary.md

 Terms that aren't in the book yet but we know we want to add (anything you type here won't show up in the built book)

 Convolution
+Threshold
+Watershed
+Mask - a binary image (background is black, foreground is white) TranslationvRotation

 --->